 The average number of women in the position of officer has decreased over the last six years (18% in 2016 compared to 21% in 2012), whereas the average number of women in directorship has increased (18% in 2016 compared to 9% in 2012) (McGuinness Institute, 2018c, pp. 144-145; Bond, 2012).
-Comparisons between 2016-2019 will be added in 2020.

-35% of boards have only male directors, 58% have female directors but a male majority, 4% have an equal number of men and women and 3% have male directors but a female majority.
+According to 2017 annual reports, 33% of boards have only male directors, 55% have female directors but a male majority, 4% have an equal number of men and women and 2% have male directors but a female majority.
 No companies have only female directors.
-Representation was higher for female directors on boards than for female officers on the executive team; eight companies had equal or majority female directors compared to four companies with equal or majority ratio of female officers (see Figure 28).
+Representation was higher for female directors on boards than for female officers on the executive team; eight companies had equal or majority female directors compared to four companies with equal or majority ratio of female officers.